-The zhejiang Yue greenwares of Eastern Han to Six Dynasties suffered a drastic drop in production level and quality during the Sui (589- 618) and early Tang dynasty.
+Zhejiang Yue greenware of Eastern Han to Six Dynasties suffered a drastic drop in production level and quality during the Sui (589- 618) and early Tang dynasty.
 The biscuit was more rough and most wares then were glazed only on the upper half of the body.

-During the early 9th century, the production started to pick up again and the quality improved tremendously.
-By the late Tang period, Yue wares was a major brand with an international reputation.
-The production centre is at Shanglin Lake, Cixi city in Zhejiang province and with many kilns in the vicinity producing similar type.
+During the early 9th century, the production picked up again and the quality improved markedly.
+By the late Tang period, Yue ware was a major brand with an international reputation.
+The production centre was at Shanglin Lake, Cixi city in Zhejiang province and there were also many kilns in the vicinity and further apart in Zhejiang producing similar type.

 Yue Vessels exhibited in Cixi Museum

-A good glimpse of the types and quality of Yue wares of the 9th century could be surveyed in the Belitung shipwreck.
+Belitung wreck provides a good glimpse of the types and quality of Yue wares produced during the first half of the 9th century.
 The Belitung shipwreck is dated to A.D.
-826 based on a Changsha bowl with a date of 2nd year of Baoli.
-The form of the vessels are elegant and potting rather thin, with some clearly showing the influence of gold/silver wares.
-Decoration using the carved/incised method was used by then.
-The glaze has a smooth and fine texture and colour is a pleasant pale gray greenish hue.
+826 based on a Changsha bowl with an incised date of 2nd year of Baoli on the outer wall.
+The form of the vessel is elegant and potting rather thin, with some clearly showing the influence of gold/silver wares.
+A form of shallow carved/incised decoration was introduced.
+The pale grayish green glaze has a smooth and fine texture.

-Some other Yue cup,bowls and dishes from the Belitung Shiwpreck
+Some other Yue cup,bowls and dishes from the Belitung Shipwreck

-Further improvement in the quality of the glaze continued with good ones having a jade like quality.
-No wonder many poets of the 9th century were full of praise for Yue wares.
-It was also around the mid or slightly later 9th century that the term Mise was used to describe the top quality Yue wares.
+Further improvement to the quality of products were made during the 2nd half of 9th century.
+The glaze of the good one has a typically jade like texture.
+It is no wonder why many poets of the 9th century were full of praise for Yue ware.
+It was also probably around the mid 9th century that the term Mise was first coined to describe the top quality Yue wares.
 Lu Guimeng (died A.D.
 881) in his poem "秘色越器" Mise Yueqi (secret colour Yue ware) mentioned that Yue wares were fired in misty and windy autumn and described the colour of yue ware as "green from trees despoiled from thousand peaks".
 The translation by Bushell of the poem:

 "The misty scenery of late autumn appears when the Yue kilns are open,